 • Real estate calculations

-• Duties and powers of the Department and the State Board of Real Estate
+• Duties and powers of the real estate board

 • Licensing requirements